flowersinthesand/portal/documentation/1.0.1/quirks.md

 ### Pressing ESC key aborts the connection

-Applies to: Firefox
+Applies to: Firefox less than 20

 One of default behaviors of pressing ESC key in Firefox is to cancel all open networking requests fired by `XMLHttpRequest`, `EventSource`, `WebSocket` and so on.
 The workaround is to prevent that behavior, and its drawback is that the user can't expect the default behavior of pressing ESC key.
+[Fixed](https://bugzilla.mozilla.org/show_bug.cgi?id=614304) in Firefox 20.

 ```js
 $(window).keydown(function(event) {